-It is the policy of RCPI training bodies to facilitate flexible training.
-Whilst the training programme is full-time it is recognised that some Trainees may have individual circumstances that mean that training on a full-time, continuous basis would, for them, not be practical for well-founded reasons.
+It is the policy of the RCPI training bodies to advocate for flexible training.
+Whilst the training programme is full-time, it is recognised that some Trainees may have individual circumstances that mean that training on a full-time, continuous basis would not be practical for them.
+All Trainees, with the exception of Year 1 BSTs are eligible to apply.